 When are field trips given?

-Field trips take place Tuesdays through Thursdays in September and October.
-Apple orchard and Spookley field trips start September 2.
+Field trips take place Tuesdays through Fridays in September and October.
+Tours start September 1.

 How long do field trips last?

-The guided portion of the tour (hayride, outdoor classroom, apple orchard or corn maze) lasts approximately 30-40 minutes.
+The guided portion of the tour lasts approximately 45 minutes.
 After the guided portion is over, your class is free to explore the barnyard activity area.

 What is your cancellation policy?